 - The “projected area ” (horizontal surface area; like a parachute) relative to its mass object falling.
 In short, a parachute will have a lower terminal velocity than a bullet, because objects with larger projected areas relative to mass create more drag force.

 - Mass.
-An object with little mass, like dust, will fall slower because of forces in the air like wind.
+An object with little mass, like dust, will fall slower because of forces in the air like the wind.
 Gravity has the same effect on all objects, so weight doesn’t matter in that sense.
 However, currents in the air can overcome the mass of very light objects and keep them in the air.
 So, in practice, a feather is going to fall slower than an Apple.

 FACT: An object moving downward faster than the terminal velocity will actually slow down until it reaches the terminal velocity.